 Daily Riding Basics:

 To begin, we’ll get our bike mounted to the trainer.
-For this you’ll remove the rear wheel, and then place it on the trainer.
+For this, you’ll remove the rear wheel, and then place your bike on the trainer.
 If you’re using the Zwift COG, you’ll want to shift your rear derailleur to roughly the middle of the cassette, to align with the Zwift COG.

 Now, back on the Zwift COG edition, you’ll notice there’s a small ring with a number on it.
 All this does is simply adjust (very slightly) left/right the exact position of the Zwift COG itself.
 Meaning, if you think you’ve got it all lined up, but it still doesn’t sound perfectly silent, simply rotate this one position at a time until it’s spot-on.
 Again, super-duper easy.